-coincide with the trace of the (101)-plane derived from EBSD data (Fig. 5a, b).
-Fracture set (I) in the example of Figure 5a is often associated with a relative rotation of both sides, as visible from the difference in colorcolour.
+Two to three orientations of fractures are generally present in a single garnet crystal and coincide with the trace of the (101)-plane derived from EBSD data (Fig. 5a, b).
+Fracture set (I) in the example of Figure 5a is often associated with a relative rotation of both sides, as visible from the difference in colour.
 In the lower part of the grain, where the fracture density is very high, more subgrains are present.
 The subgrain spatial density increases towards the original grain boundary and some subgrains are "eroded" by ductile shearing and strung out along the foliation.
 This demonstrates that ductile shearing outlasted subgrain formation and fracturing.
-Subgrains of less than 10 μm in size formed in the fracture plane (III in Fig. 5a).
-The fractures described above are all crosscut by dilatant extensional fractures (set IHI in Fig. 5a), oriented perpendicular to the stretching lineation and foliation, which do not show any associated distortion of the crystal lattice.
+The fractures described above are all crosscut by extensional fractures (set II in Fig. 5a), oriented perpendicular to the stretching lineation and foliation, which do not show any associated distortion of the crystal lattice.
 The garnet porphyroclast of Figure 5c shows a central fracture as well as a set of two other parallel fractures.
 The central fracture is the only one with significant offset and is filled with kyanite and quartz.
 This fracture displays misorientations of more than 5° towards the righthand side of the scan, but none towards the left-hand side.
 In the lower left corner of the fragment, subgrains are observed with misorientations, relative to the average orientation, typically in the range of 10°.
 Misorientation axes are often parallel to (111) and (101).
 The lowermost fragment shows a wide zone of progressive rotation.
 The chemical profile in Figure 5e shows the highest Ca counts towards the boundaries of the porphyroclasts and, internally, towards two fractures.
-The larger fracture with apparent offset of the two garnet fragments exhibits a less well-developed zone of calciumCa enrichment efficient calcium diffusion when compared to the tight fracture with introduced lattice distortion.
+The larger fracture with apparent offset of the two garnet fragments exhibits a less well-developed zone of Ca enrichment when compared to the tight fracture with introduced lattice distortion.